In this post “ISO 9001 Clauses Explained” we dive into Control of Nonconforming Outputs.

 (Consider reading HOW TO STANDARDIZE THE FUNDAMENTAL QMS TOOLS FOR OPERATIONAL EXCELLENCE)

-Control of nonconforming outputs can be viewed and several different lights.
-For instance if we’re looking strictly at the quality of our products or services this is a traditional non conformance report form.
-Other variations may be nonconforming material report, a defect form or just a non conformity.
+Control of nonconforming outputs can be viewed in several different lights.
+For instance, if we’re looking strictly at the quality of our products or services, this is a traditional nonconformance report form.
+Other variations may be nonconforming material reports, a defect form or just a nonconformity.
 All of these imply the same general intent.

 The disposition codes above are taken as an interpretation of the following requirements from the ISO 9001 standard.